zulip/zulip/docs/overview/directory-structure.md

 * `tools/setup/` Subdirectory of `tools/` for things only used during the development environment setup process.

-* `tools/travis/` Subdirectory of `tools/` for things only used to setup and run our tests in Travis CI.
+* `tools/ci/` Subdirectory of `tools/` for things only used to setup and run our tests in CI.
 Actual test suites should go in `tools/`.

 ---------------------------------------------------------